petejkim/goop/README.md

 2. Run `goop install`.
 This will install packages under a subdirectory called `.vendor` and create `Goopfile.lock`, recording exact versions used for each package.
 Subsequent `goop install` runs will install the versions specified in `Goopfile.lock`.
 You should check this file in to your source version control.

 3. Run commands using `goop exec`, for example `goop exec go run main.go`.
 This will set correct `GOPATH` env var before executing your command, without clobbering it globally.
 For convenience, you do not need type `exec` keyword for `go` commands. (e.g. `goop go test`)

+4. It's a good idea to add `.govendor` to your version control system's ignore file (e.g. `.gitignore`).

 ### Other commands